Scientists call for new review of herbicide, cite 'flawed' U.S. regulations

 The authors also argue that the U.S. Environmental Protection Agency has erred in recently approving a new herbicide that uses glyphosate because it relied on outdated studies commissioned by the manufacturers and gave little consideration to potential health effects in children.

-Glyphosate is best known as the key ingredient in Roundup developed by Monsanto Co, one of the world's most widely used herbicides, but it is used in more than 700 products.
+Glyphosate is best known as the key ingredient in Roundup developed by Monsanto Co (MON.N), one of the world's most widely used herbicides, but it is used in more than 700 products.

 It is sprayed directly over crops like corn genetically engineered to tolerate it and is sometimes used on non-GMO crops, like wheat before harvest.
 Residues of glyphosate have been detected in food and water.